The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Introduction

 Hambleton, Kreck, and the third author~\cite{HKT} previously classified $4$-manifolds with 2-dimensional fundamental groups, up to $s$-cobordism, in terms of the equivariant intersection form.
-They also assumed that the assembly map $H_4(B\pi;\mathbb{L}\langle 1 \rangle_{\bullet}) \to L_4(\Z\pi)$ is injective, which in particular holds whenever the Farrell--Jones conjecture holds for $\pi$.
+They also assumed that the assembly map $H_4(B\pi;\mathbb{L}\langle 1 \rangle) \to L_4(\Z\pi)$ is injective, where $\mathbb{L}\langle 1\rangle$ denotes the 1-connected cover of the $L$-theory spectrum of the integers~\cite{Ranicki-blue-book}.
+This in particular holds for a torsion-free group $\pi$ whenever the Farrell--Jones conjecture holds for $\pi$ by \cite[Lemma~3.3]{hambleton-stability}.
 While Theorem~\ref{thm:geom-2-dim-gps} only concerns the stable classification, it has the advantage that to apply it one only needs to compute a relatively small number of Kervaire--Milnor invariants, compared with computing the entire intersection form.

 By \cref{thm:geom-2-dim-gps}, the map $\tau_{M,f}$ is a homomorphism if $\pi$ is 2-dimensional.
 In \cref{thm:main-technical-thm-intro}, we will see that this is also the case whenever $f$ factors through a 2-dimensional complex.
 But in general the following question remains open.